johanneskiel/ESP32_Tech_Stack_02/README.md

 # 2. ESP32: Arduino IDE and C++

-In this chapter, we'll upload our first program to the ESP32 and learn how **Serial Communication** works between the microcontroller and your computer.
+In this chapter, we'll upload our first program to the ESP32 and learn how Serial Communication works between the microcontroller and your computer.
 This communication channel is essential for debugging, monitoring sensor data, and eventually sending data to Unity.

 ## Arduino IDE and C++

-The **Arduino IDE** is a simplified programming environment designed to make microcontroller programming accessible.
+The Arduino IDE is a simplified programming environment designed to make microcontroller programming accessible.
 It provides:

-- **Code Editor**: Where you write your programs
+- Code Editor: Where you write your programs
-- **Compiler**: Converts your code into machine language the ESP32 understands
+- Compiler: Converts your code into machine language the ESP32 understands
-- **Upload Tool**: Transfers compiled code to the ESP32 via USB
+- Upload Tool: Transfers compiled code to the ESP32 via USB
-- **Serial Monitor**: Displays real-time text output from your ESP32
+- Serial Monitor: Displays real-time text output from your ESP32
-- **Library Manager**: Easy access to thousands of pre-written code libraries
+- Library Manager: Easy access to thousands of pre-written code libraries

-**Programming Language:** The Arduino IDE uses a simplified version of **C++**.
+Programming Language: The Arduino IDE uses a simplified version of C++.
 It handles much of the complexity for you.

-**Basic Arduino Sketch Structure:**
+Basic Arduino Sketch Structure:

 ```cpp
 void setup() {